Palliative care: Psychosocial pain and anxiety

 Once the immediate physical pain has been dealt with, it is important to remember to be a compassionate and empathetic caregiver that is there to listen and be there for their patients.
 Being able to identify the distressing factors in their life other than the pain can help them be more comfortable.
-When a patient has their needs met then they are more likely to be open to the idea of hospice or treatments outside of comfort care.
+When a patient has their needs met then they are more likely to be open to the idea of hospice or treatments outside comfort care.
 Having a psychosocial assessment allows the medical team to help facilitate a healthy patient-family understanding of adjustment, coping and support.
 This communication between the medical team and the patients and family can also help facilitate discussions on the process of maintaining and enhancing relationships, finding meaning in the dying process, and achieving a sense of control while confronting and preparing for death.
 For adults with anxiety, medical evidence in the form of high-quality randomized trials is insufficient to determine the most effective treatment approach to reduce the symptoms of anxiety.

 Spirituality

-Spirituality is a fundamental component of palliative care.
+Among spiritual persons, spirituality is typically considered a fundamental component of palliative care.
+Hospice facilities where palliative care is administered usually have available chaplains.

 According to the Clinical Practice Guidelines for Quality Palliative Care, spirituality is a "dynamic and intrinsic aspect of humanity" and has been associated with "an improved quality of life for those with chronic and serious illness", especially for patients who are living with incurable and advanced illnesses of a chronic nature.
 Spiritual beliefs and practices can influence perceptions of pain and distress, as well as quality of life among advanced cancer patients.
 Spiritual needs are often described in literature as including loving/being loved, forgiveness, and deciphering the meaning of life.

 Most spiritual interventions are subjective and complex.
 Many have not been well evaluated for their effectiveness, however tools can be used to measure and implement effective spiritual care.